9elements/academy/rails/README.md

 ## Motivation

-While Rails has served well for smaller web projects the architecture comes to its limits when applications are growing.
-We identified the following problems while developing a large scale Rails application:
+While Rails has served us well for smaller web projects, the architecture comes to its limits when applications are growing.
+We identified the following problems while developing large scale Rails applications:

 - Helpers grew beyond manageability; no real vertical separability; (Business) Logic in views
 - Too much logic in models